beefyfinance/beefy-dot-com/src/content/blog/win-50-000-nfts-and-merchandise-with-the-beefy-x-moonpot-christmas-new-year-s-giveaway.md

 date: 2021-12-24T11:00:00.000Z
 header_image: "/src/images/blog/beefy-x-moonpot.png"
 short_description: >-
-  Celebrate Christmas with Beefy Finance and Moonpot with our Christmas giveaways
+  Celebrate Christmas with Beefy and Moonpot with our Christmas giveaways
 sub_header: 'Win $50,000, NFTs, and merchandise this Christmas and New Year''s'
 title: >-